niteshver/mesa-llm1/docs/first_model.md

 Install Ollama & llama3
 ```bash
 pip install ollama

 ollama run llama3
 ```
+The command downloads and runs the Llama 3 model locally.

 You can also install [Ollama](https://ollama.com/) from official website